-The purpose of this item is to provide a description of the California Smokers' Helpline (Helpline), their evidence-based approach to tobacco cessation counseling, successes and challenges reaching pregnant and parenting smokers and caregivers of children ages 0 to 5, and proposed future outreach strategies.
+The purpose of this item is to provide a description of the California Smokers' Helpline (Helpline), their evidence-based approach to tobacco cessation counseling, successes and challenges reaching pregnant and parenting smokers and caregivers of children 0 to 5, and request funding for continued tobacco cessation services.

 The Helpline is the only ongoing tobacco cessation activity funded by First 5 California (F5CA).
 Support of the Helpline allows F5CA to meet the statutory requirement of the Children and Families Act (Health and Safety Code Section 130125 A, 130125 C).
 The California Department of Public Health (CDPH) Tobacco Control Program funds 80 percent of the Helpline, which is operated by the University of California, San Diego (UCSD).
-F5CA began funding 20 percent of the Helpline in 2001 to support expansion of the service to focus specifically on pregnant smokers, smoking parents and caregivers of children ages 0 to 5, and the reduction/elimination of secondhand smoke exposure to young children.
-Helpline services have since been expanded to include electronic cigarette (vape) cessation and development of materials that address the danger of e-cigarette cartridges and e-juice (liquid nicotine), and the importance of discarding them in a safe manner.
+F5CA began funding 20 percent of the Helpline in 2001 to support service expansion to focus specifically on pregnant smokers, smoking parents and caregivers of children ages 0 to 5, and the reduction/elimination of secondhand smoke exposure to young children.
+Helpline services have since been expanded to include electronic cigarette (vape) cessation and development of materials that address the danger of ecigarette cartridges and e-juice (liquid nicotine), and the importance of discarding them in a safe manner.